codetricity/chat-with-history/docs/learning/vector_db_hybrid_search.md

 ## 🎯 Overview

-This guide explains how our FastAPI application implements hybrid search using vector databases, embeddings, and traditional text search.
+This guide explains how our **FastAPI-based FastOpp application** implements hybrid search using vector databases, embeddings, and traditional text search.
 You'll learn about FAISS, embeddings, FTS5, and how to extend the system for real-world applications.

+**FastOpp** is an open source learning tool for AI applications with pre-built UI and admin components to help students spend more time on core AI learning concepts instead of configuring the full FastAPI stack from scratch with authentication and UI components.
+Learn more at [https://github.com/Oppkey/fastopp](https://github.com/Oppkey/fastopp).

 ## 🧠 What is Hybrid Search?